Eldridge Street Synagogue

 • The imposing Forward Building (175 E. Broadway, at Canal St.) was once the headquarters of The Jewish Daily Forward, a Yiddish-language paper that promoted social reform while striving to expose its readers to American culture and customs.

 • Down the block lies the Educational Alliance (197 E. Broadway, nr.
-Clinton St.; 212-780-2300; edalliance.org), a community center established in 1889 to provide immigrants with language and art classes (only the latter are still offered), a library, and assistance in “Americanizing.”
+Clinton St.; 212-780-2300; edalliance.org), a community center established in 1889 to provide immigrants with language and art classes, a library, and assistance in “Americanizing.”
+(The building now houses a Boys & Girls Club of America center.)

 • The nearby Henry Street Settlement (265 Henry St., nr.
 Montgomery St.; 212-766-9200; henrystreet.org), founded by social worker Lillian Wald in 1893, offers numerous educational and social services, while also contributing to the work of the Abrons Arts Center, a collection of theaters, art studios, and dance spaces found across the street.